cookintrix/cookintrix.it/content/posts/brodo.en.md

 ---

 Broth is a basic preparation, which is used to flavor countless dishes.
-Once prepared at home for the first time, you won't be able to do without it!
+Since I made it at home for the first time, I couldn't do without it!

 ## Ingredients (4 servings)